 Children can be exposed to family violence within their home or in the community.
 Childhood exposure to violence can have a range of physical, emotional and social consequences, which may be long-lasting and may also increase the risk of the child experiencing or using family, domestic, or sexual violence in the future.
 Data on children exposed to their parent or carer’s experience of partner violence is available from the ABS Personal Safety Survey (PSS).
 This data is collected through parent or carer reports of a child hearing or seeing the violence.

 The visualisation below shows the estimate and proportion of people, aged 18 and over, whose violence by a partner, since age 15, was ever heard or seen by children in their care.
-Data are based on adults who experienced partner violence and had children in their care at the time of the violence.
+Around 2 in 3 women who had children in their care when they experienced previous partner violence, reported that the children had seen or heard the violence.

 The PSS collects information from women and men aged 18 years and over.